nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 - **3.4.2.1 Continuation Headings**: Added instructions on handling parent sections continuing after the end of a sub-section.
 See [issue 34](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/34).
 - **3.4.2.2 Chapter Authors**: Added instruction on markup for chapter authors.
 See [issue 69](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/69).
 - **3.4.3.1 Alt Texts**: Added instruction to preserve alt texts from source material, such as publisher EPUBs, when present.
 See [issue 54](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/54).
-- **3.4.3.1 Alt Texts**: Standardized generic alt text values using initial capitals and ending periods.
+- **3.4.3.1 Alt Texts**: Standardised generic alt text values using initial capitals and ending periods.
 See [issue 24](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/24).
 - **3.4.3.3 Text Extraction from Images**: Revised instructions on placeholder elements for extracted text and image descriptions.
 See [issue 4](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/4).
 - **3.4.4 Tables**: Revised the table section.
 See [issue 5](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/5).
 - **3.4.4 Tables**: Added instruction on using an optional `div` wrapper for large tables.
 See [issue 49](https://github.com/nlbdev/nordic-accessible-epub-guidelines/issues/49).